EOSIO/welcome/docs/96_faq/index.md

 ### What is a cold wallet

-Also called a "hardware wallet", "offline wallet" or "cold storage", is a cryptocurrency wallet stored offline.
+A cold wallet, also called a "hardware wallet", "offline wallet" or "cold storage", is a cryptocurrency wallet stored offline.
 The cold wallet is stored on a platform that is offline, that is not connected to the internet.
-This way the wallet is protected from cyber hacks and other vulnerabilities to which a online system is exposed to.
+This way the wallet is protected from cyber hacks and other vulnerabilities to which an online system is exposed to.
 It is the most secure way to store cryptocurrencies.

 ### What is a hot wallet

-A hot wallet is a cryptocurrency wallet stored on a platform that is online, connected to the internet, e.g. web hosted, mobile hosted, exchange hosted.
-Because of this aspect they are considered less secured than the cold wallets albeit they provide more flexibility and availability.
+A hot wallet is a cryptocurrency wallet stored on a platform that is online, connected to the internet, e.g. web hosted, mobile hosted, or hosted by an exchange.
+Because of this aspect the hot wallets are considered less secured than the cold wallets albeit they provide more flexibility and availability to the users.

 ## Smart Contracts